The multi download tool can be used to update multiple PLCs with firmware or with an application simultaneously.

 Wait until the PLC finishes the update.

-First, the “UpdateFW” component is updated.
-After this step is completed, select the update button again to execute the “SystemFW” update.
+First, “UpdateFW” is updated.
+After completion, select the update button again to execute the “SystemFW” update.

-Note: Firmware updates performed via memory card automatically include both updates in a single step.
+Note: Firmware updates via memory card automatically include both updates in a single step.

 NOTICE

-Do not disconnect the power supply during the update process!
-The PLC could be damaged.
+Do not disconnect the power supply during the update process.
+The PLC may be damaged.

-StoP indicates that the CPU performed a restart. donE may require a manual re-boot, e.g., by switching the power supply off and on.
-A manual re-boot may also be required for older CPU versions or when downgrading to an earlier firmware version, depending on the application settings.
+StoP indicates that a restart has been performed by the CPU.
+When donE is displayed, a manual restart of the CPU may be required, for example by powering off the device.
+A manual restart may be required for certain older CPU versions or when downgrading to an older firmware version, depending on application settings.

-The CPU display shows StoP after re-boot.
-The update process is finished.
+After the restart, the CPU display shows StoP.
+The update process is complete.

 -